reimagined/resolve/packages/resolve-redux/README.md

 * ### `setSubscriptionMiddleware`
 	It is a Redux middleware used to get events from `bus`.
 It is used with [`actions.setSubscription`](#setsubscription) to subscribe to required event types.
 It takes an object with the following field:
 	* `rootDirPath` - URL where socket is placed.
 If URL is not specified, the `process.env.ROOT_DIR` value or an empty string will be used.
-The `process.env.ROOT_DIR` is [passed by resolve-scripts](https://github.com/reimagined/resolve/tree/feature/saga-default-params/packages/resolve-scripts/src/template#environment-variables-to-change-url).
+The `process.env.ROOT_DIR` value is [passed by resolve-scripts](https://github.com/reimagined/resolve/tree/feature/saga-default-params/packages/resolve-scripts/src/template#environment-variables-to-change-url).

 	**Example:**
 	```js